langsci/opendata/calculations/README.md

 ---

-- `Representation': How many paid hours does the professor spend on representation of the project?
+- `Representation`: How many paid hours does the professor spend on representation of the project?

 ### Variable costs
 - `External typesetting`: What is the cost of having one page typeset by an external service provider?